CET 1610C. CISCO ROUTER TECHNOLOGY.

 CET 4367C.
 MICROCONTROLLER DEVICES.

 A course emphasizing the design and programming of microcontrollers.
-Student will be introduced to microcontroller architecture, use of programmable counter/timer arrays, analog interfaces, serial communications and other peripherals.
+Student will be introduced to embedded systems design, microcontroller architecture, software design basics, use of interrupts, general purpose digital interfacing, analog interfacing, timers and serial communication.
 Minimum grade of C required if used to satisfy Electrical and Computer Engineering Technology, B.S.
 Degree requirement.
-(Special Fee: $51.00).
+(Special Fee: $61.00).

 CET 4382.
 DATA COMMUNICATION AND NETWORKING.

 Prerequisite: EET 2325C and minimum grade of C in EGN 3428